Important information for buyers

 8. Keep a cool head

-Often home buyers pressure themselves into buying something they don’t like and which doesn’t meet their checklist requirements, because they feel that they have looked for too long or that someone else may also be ready to purchase that same house.
+Often home buyers pressure themselves into buying something they don’t really like, or which doesn’t meet their checklist requirements, because they feel that they have looked for too long or that there’s too much competition to risk letting it pass by.

 9. Ask for help